jrCoppi/BrandFeelingRedundancy/README.md

 # BrandFeelingRedundancy

-Representation of the redundancy system on Brand Feeling old version, this part of the system controls 3 separted servers, via RMI, testing for failures on the process to make sure the process is done correctly.
+Representation of the redundancy system on Brand Feeling's old version, this part of the system controls 3 separted servers, via RMI, testing for failures on the process to make sure the process is done correctly.

 The system used to recieve the call to start the process from a SOAP application.